- 12km (minimum age 10yrs) – proudly sponsored by Run Down Under

 - Three runner minimum, each running one 4km leg each

-*Exemptions for single sex schools
+*Exemptions for single sex families and schools

 ** Two person teams permissible but ineligible for prizes